-Over the course of several months, community members will work with selected artists' to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
-Follow Open Spaces on Facebook, attend a community meeting, or contact us for more information on how to become involved.
+During each project community members work with selected artists' and Museum representatives to determine the content, location, and media of each work of art, and decide how this work reflects the unique character of their community.
+Attend a community meeting, or contact us for more information on how to become involved.

 As an initiative of the James Irvine Foundation’s Exploring Engagement Fund, the Museum aims to create partnerships with new audiences that strengthen San Diego's cultural environment and celebrate beauty in local communities through:

 - The creation of permanent, iconic works of public artworks which reflect the unique social fabric of each area, and strengthen a personal sense of identity and place.

 - Spur cultural tourism and demonstrate the positive, economic impact of public art.

 - Engage neighbors in a collaborative art project while building meaningful and enduring relationships between residents and the Museum.

 - Support the imagination, uniqueness, and significance of local communities.